vlad-ds/anki-german-citizen-test/README.md

 # Contents

-anki_decks/
+`anki_decks/`

 Import these decks into your Anki app.

 Note: Only the base questions and the Berlin questions have been saved as decks.

 Note: I did some manual polishing on these questions that you won't find in the CSV files.

-data/anki_with_images/
+`data/anki_with_images/`

 Anki cards in CSV format.
 You can import these into Anki and turn them into decks.

 For each question with an image attached, find the PNG image with the number of the question.

 You can load this image into your Anki card (you only need to do this once.)

-data/gesamtfragenkatalog-lebenindeutschland.pdf
+`data/gesamtfragenkatalog-lebenindeutschland.pdf`

-	The official PDF data source
+The official PDF data source.

 # Disclaimers